 Research indicates that the knowledge and skills of early educators are the most important ingredients in high-quality early care and education (ECE).
-Increasingly, policy makers are recognizing that if ECE is to live up to its promises of preparing young children for elementary school and beyond, it is critical to elevate the profession; in particular, the policies and infrastructure that support the professional preparation and ongoing professional learning opportunities available to early educators, as well as the compensation and working conditions of the professionals in the field
+Increasingly, policymakers recognize that if ECE is to prepare young children for elementary school and beyond, it is critical to elevate the profession.
+That enhancement includes improving the professional preparation and ongoing professional learning opportunities available to early educators and the compensation and working conditions of the professionals in the field.

-Recognizing the importance of a thriving ECE workforce, the Michigan Department of Education and Office of Great Start commissioned the Butler Institute for Families, NORC, and the University of Colorado, Denver to perform a study of Michigan’s ECE providers.
-The study examined qualifications and professional development needs, employment conditions, and well-being of Michigan’s workforce serving children from birth to age five across job roles, ECE settings, geographic locations, and age groups.
+Recognizing the importance of a thriving ECE workforce, the Michigan Department of Education and Office of Great Start commissioned the Butler Institute for Families, NORC at the University of Chicago, and the University of Colorado, Denver, to study Michigan’s ECE providers.
+The study examined the qualifications and professional development needs, employment conditions, and well-being of Michigan’s ECE workforce across job roles, settings, geographic locations, and age groups.

-The study surveyed 685 early educators, among whom were 189 administrators, 168 lead teachers, 68 assistant teachers, and 260 family child care (FCC) providers.
-Research staff calculated descriptive statistics and cross-tabulations to provide an overview of the characteristics of the sample, aspects of the settings in which they work, their perceptions of their work lives and well-being, and perceived barriers to higher education and professional development.
+The study surveyed 685 early educators, including 189 administrators, 168 lead teachers, 68 assistant teachers, and 260 family childcare (FCC) providers.
+Research staff calculated descriptive statistics and cross-tabulations to provide an overview of the characteristics of the sample, aspects of the settings in which those educators work, their perceptions of their work lives and well-being, and perceived barriers to higher education and professional development.

-- Across job roles, nearly 90% of early educators self-identified themselves as white.
+- Across job roles, nearly 90 percent of early educators identified as white.

-- Approximately 79% of administrators, 72% of lead teachers, 27% of assistant teachers, and 34% of family child care providers had at least a bachelor’s degree.
+- Approximately 79 percent of administrators, 72 percent of lead teachers, 27 percent of assistant teachers, and 34 percent of family childcare providers had at least a bachelor’s degree.

-- Annual turnover rates ranged from 13% for administrators to 30% for lead teachers and 46% for assistant teachers.
+- Annual turnover rates ranged from 13 percent for administrators to 30 percent for lead teachers and 46 percent for assistant teachers.

-- Across administrators, lead teachers, and assistant teachers, approximately two-thirds of respondents indicated better pay as an important factor in job retention.
+- Among administrators, lead teachers, and assistant teachers, approximately two-thirds of respondents indicated better pay as an important factor in job retention.